chinapedia/wikipedia.abstract.en/Page/Evolution.md

 In asexual organisms, genes are inherited together, or _linked_, as they cannot mix with genes of other organisms during reproduction.
 In contrast, the offspring of sexual organisms contain random mixtures of their parents' chromosomes that are produced through independent assortment.
 In a related process called homologous recombination, sexual organisms exchange DNA between two matching chromosomes.[97]
 Recombination and reassortment do not alter allele frequencies, but instead change which alleles are associated with each other, producing offspring with new combinations of alleles.[98]
 Sex usually increases genetic variation and may increase the rate of evolution.[99][100]

-Evolsex-dia1a.pngual population remains the same size each generation, where the _(b)_ Asexual reproduction population doubles in size each generation.]]
+ual population remains the same size each generation, where the _(b)_ Asexual reproduction population doubles in size each generation.]]

 The two-fold cost of sex was first described by John Maynard Smith.[101]
 The first cost is that in sexually dimorphic species only one of the two sexes can bear young.
 (This cost does not apply to hermaphroditic species, like most plants and many invertebrates.)
 The second cost is that any individual who reproduces sexually can only pass on 50% of its genes to any individual offspring, with even less passed on as each new generation passes.[102]
 Yet sexual reproduction is the more common means of reproduction among eukaryotes and multicellular organisms.
 The Red Queen hypothesis has been used to explain the significance of sexual reproduction as a means to enable continual evolution and adaptation in response to coevolution with other species in an ever-changing environment.[103][104][105][106]